-An occasional postcard series showing ‘tourism talk’ and actuality superimposed on each other.
+An occasional postcard series showing ‘talking the talk’ and actuality superimposed on each other.

 Shakespeare’s London.
 The ‘New Elizabethan Age’ finds Britain like a Shakespearean character, haunted by past ghosts; but on a World stage.
 Even the wind that scattered the Spanish Armada in 1588 seems to have returned on eve of Brexit, as the country voted for an uncertain future.

 In this ‘Postal exhibition’, the art is sent unannounced to 44 selected people, making the viewers participants and in this age of consumerism and political uncertainty, It hopefully raises a wry smile.